comunica/Article-ISWC2023-SolidQuery/content/introduction.md

 if we exploit specific structural properties within decentralized environments for more effective source discovery and query optimization.
-We apply our research to the Solid ecosystem, but these concepts are generalizable to [other decentralization initiatives](cite:cites mastodon, decentralizednanopubs).
+We apply our research to the Solid ecosystem, but these concepts may be generalizable to [other decentralization initiatives](cite:cites mastodon, decentralizednanopubs).
 To the best of our knowledge, this is the first in-depth analysis of query execution within the Solid ecosystem.

 This article is structured as follows.